 Easy readability is important, particularly for health messages, because their complexity can be an impossible barrier for those of us among the great unwashed who need this information.
 According to the Centers for Disease Control and Prevention, nearly nine out of 10 adults have difficulty following routine medical advice, largely because it’s often incomprehensible unless you’ve been to med school.

-NOTE from CAROLYN: This entire patient-friendly, jargon-free glossary (all 8,000 words!) is now part of my book “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press, November 2017).
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price).
+NOTE from CAROLYN: This entire patient-friendly, jargon-free glossary (all 9,200 words!) is now part of my book “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press).
+You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 30% off the list price).

 1. Charles Prestigiacomo, MD et al: “A Comparative Analysis of the Quality of Patient Education Materials From Medical Specialties.”
 JAMA Internal Medicine.
 May 20, 2013.